 A disaster supply kit should contain the basic items you may need until help arrives.
 These items should be packed in a portable container so that if authorities instruct you to evacuate your home, you can take it with you.
 All members of your household should be aware of the kit’s location.

 You should store one gallon of water per person per day for drinking and sanitation.
-The average person needs about one-half gallon of drinking water each day, but individual needs may vary.
-Children, nursing mothers, and ill people need more water.
+The average person needs about ¾ of a gallon of drinking water each day, but individual needs may vary.
+Children, nursing mothers, and ill people need more water per pound.
 Very hot temperatures can double water needs.

 The safest way to store water is to keep commercially bottled water in its original, unopened container.
 Alternatively, you can store tap water in food-grade water storage containers or sterilized plastic soft drink bottles, but not milk or juice bottles or cartons.
 These containers should be washed thoroughly with soap and water.
 Plastic soft drink bottles should be sanitized by adding one teaspoon of non-scented liquid household chlorine bleach to a quart of water, swishing the container with the solution, and then rinsing it with clean water.
-If you are using water that is not treated with chlorine, such as well water, then add two drops of non-scented liquid household chlorine bleach to the water.
-For anything other than commercially purchased bottled water, replace the water every six months.
+If you are using water that is not treated with chlorine, such as well water, then add 2 drops of non-scented liquid household chlorine bleach, such as Clorox, to 1 quart of water.
+Refer to the instructions on the bleach for instructions.
+For anything other than commercially purchased bottled water, replace the water every 6 months.

 Consider storing a combination of the following:

 Regularly take inventory of the foods in your kit and replace those that have expired.
 And do not forget to include a can opener in your supply kit.

 In some emergencies, such as an explosion or biological terrorist attack, you may need to filter the air you are breathing.
 For this, a facial mask or dense-weave cotton material can be worn snugly over your nose and mouth.
 You can purchase fitted facial masks in hardware stores.